-As a teacher of walking, posture and yoga, I use many different cues to help people feel where they are in space and how that feeling translates into good posture.
+As a teacher of walking, posture, and yoga, I use many cues to help people feel where they are in space and how that feeling translates into good posture.

-Try and feel how the arms sit into their sockets.
+Try and feel how the arms sit in their sockets.
 It might require the contrast of the next movement to feel the difference.

 Posture is a dynamic process though there are a number of physical cues that can help to determine that you are in a good place in space.